 The NIH FIRST at Mount Sinai program aims to transform culture by building a self-reinforcing community of scientists committed to inclusive excellence.
 To accomplish this goal, we are recruiting a diverse group of faculty for research tenure-track or equivalent faculty positions (Assistant Professor or equivalent level).
-Candidates must not have held a position at this level, and must also be able to demonstrate a strong commitment to promoting diversity and inclusive excellence.
+Candidates must be able to demonstrate a strong commitment to promoting diversity and inclusive excellence.

 The Friedman Brain Institute

 The Friedman Brain Institute is world-renowned for advancing our understanding of brain and nervous system disorders.
 Our researchers are pioneering innovative approaches to treatment and diagnostics through translational research.